-Commands · Cloudflare Workers docs
+Commands

 bool

-- Whether or not the server should base64 decode the value before storing it.
-Useful for writing values that wouldn’t otherwise be valid JSON strings, such as images.
+- When true, the server will decode the value as base64 before storing it.
+This is useful for writing values that would otherwise be invalid JSON strings, such as images.
 Defaults to

 false.

-- Whether or not the server should base64 decode the value before storing it.
-Useful for writing values that wouldn’t otherwise be valid JSON strings, such as images.
+- When true, the server will decode the value as base64 before storing it.
+This is useful for writing values that would otherwise be invalid JSON strings, such as images.
 Defaults to

 If both